+Auditor's Response

-Description of Key Audit Matter Auditor's Response As described in the note 2.
-Summary of As revenue arise from construction contracts in significant accounting policies, (8) Revenue which revenue is recognized over time is and cost recognition, in the Green Technology calculated by the progress measured based on System business and the Paint Finishing total costs of construction, we performed System business, performance obligations for following audit procedures to evaluate the construction contracts, etc. mainly involving reasonableness of estimation on the progress of design, supervision, and installation are constructions.
-Main procedures are as follows. deemed to be satisfied over time, and revenue • We evaluated the design and operational is recognized based on progress toward effectiveness of internal controls over complete satisfaction of a performance estimates of total construction costs. obligation.
-Specifically we focused on the controls over As stated in the notes "Estimates of percentage developing working budgets, updating the of completion in construction contracts, etc. in budgets to reflect the changes after the which revenue is recognized over time" construction has commenced, and allocating under(12) Significant accounting estimates, incurred costs to appropriate contracts.
-The percentage of completion is measured by • We identified the contracts in which the the ratio of costs incurred as of the fiscal year- uncertainty of the working budget is end to estimated total costs based on the working budget for the construction contract (input methods).
+As revenue arise from construction contracts in which revenue is recognized over time is calculated by the progress measured based on total costs of construction, we performed following audit procedures to evaluate the reasonableness of estimation on the progress of constructions.
+Main procedures are as follows.

+- We evaluated the design and operational effectiveness of internal controls over estimates of total construction costs.

+Specifically we focused on the controls over developing working budgets, updating the budgets to reflect the changes after the construction has commenced, and allocating incurred costs to appropriate contracts.

+We identified the contracts in which the - We identified the contracts in which the uncertainty of the working budget is working budget for the construction contract (input methods).
 The Group recorded net sales of completed construction contracts ¥ 271,781 million on a consolidated basis for the fiscal year by the method.
 The estimated total cost is calculated by making working budgets for each construction, and the budgets have high uncertainty as the construction cost could change by the construction site conditions, changes in the content of the work and price negotiation with contractors after launching the constructions.
-Also, the accuracy of cost aggregation to each contract has significant effect on the estimation of the progress .
+Also, the accuracy of cost aggregation to each contract has significant effect on the estimation of the progress.
 Therefore, we determined estimates regarding the completion percentage of construction contracts for which revenue is recognized over time as a key audit matter.